 Of course the best place to start is online.
 Have a look at these:

 Naked Apartments :: You set your search criteria (by budget, neighborhood, number of bedrooms, pets, desired amenities etc) and when you click on a listing, it gives you a map of the area, an image of the street and a description of the neighborhood.
 If you see anything you like, you can contact brokers directly.
 Brokers can also see your preferences and email you places they think might be appropriate.
 Naked Apartments also sends out a daily email of apartments that might suit you.
-If you are looking for storage for your apartment, you might want to find somewhere like Boombox Storage for help.

 A tip :: Don’t use the ‘Go See It’ button because brokers don’t really pay attention to it.
 Instead click on their profiles and contact them directly.